zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **CM**: Take your time.

-**ZMD**: More than affirming or denying some canonical truth, what matters is like processes that converge on truth.
+**ZMD**: More than affirming or denying some canonical truth, what matters is processes that converge on truth.
 One thing that matters is if you know you wrote something in 2009 that implies one thing, and you write something in 2016 that implies another thing, there should be a way for someone to say, "hey there's this apparent contradiction here; how do you account for this?"
 You can just change your mind.
 Maybe the new beliefs are actually correct, but you should actually be able to argue, if you believe in the objectivity frame, you should be able to have an account for, actually, I changed my mind because of X, Y, and Z reasons.
 These days, it seems like a lot of people, including Yudkowsky himself, have this ethos that expecting someone to do that is somehow naïve.

 **JT**: I think he did do this once recently because he was saying, someone called him out on like, hey, it looks like AI is hovering around human level for a while.
-It doesn't look like, you know, it just zooms past village idiot to Einstein, which you said were very close.
+It doesn't look like it just zooms past village idiot to Einstein, which you said were very close.
 And he was like, well, that's actually correct.
 I was just wrong about that.
 And I was like, something, something, youthful idealism.
 I was underestimating intelligence differences between humans.
 That was nice to see.

 **CM**: Well, you know, one of the other things that I think sparked this conversation was whether or not this community was like a religion or had religious aspects.
 One of the things I struggle with is that so many people in the community today, in the past, you know, you see it in your diary, sort of make the analogy.
 But then people get very upset if I write a story where someone outside the community makes the analogy.
 The analogy's there.
 Can you see the similarities?